How to change the password of an email account in cPanel

 On the account management page:

-- Look for the Security or Password section
+1. Look for the Security section.

 Final verification